Top Endometriosis Specialist in New York—Find Expert Care Near You Today!

 Learn More About the Connections Between Endometriosis and Infertility

-Endometriosis (endo) diagnosis can be a frightening thing.
+An endometriosis (endo) diagnosis can be a frightening thing.
 Very frightening.
-While this inflammatory condition can be binary or non-binary, women of child-bearing age are prone to issues with reproduction due to endo.
+While this inflammatory condition can be binary or non-binary, women of childbearing age are prone to issues with reproduction due to endo.
 So does endometriosis cause infertility?
-Keep reading as I break down the basics on this topic.
-I will also discuss the emotional impact on patients.
+Keep reading as I break down the basics of this topic.
+In this comprehensive guide, I will delve into the complex interplay between endometriosis and fertility, exploring the condition’s impact, treatment options, and strategies to overcome potential obstacles on the journey to parenthood.
+I will also discuss the emotional impact of this condition on patients.

 What is Endometriosis?